MELLIFERA-Labs/janusbot/README.md

 - JUNO: `juno1qcual5kgmw3gqc9q22hlp0aluc3t7rnsh3640c`
 - OSMOSIS: `osmo1qcual5kgmw3gqc9q22hlp0aluc3t7rnsfc277k`

-Also you can just delegate in one of our nodes : ) https://mellifera.network
+Also, you can just delegate in one of our nodes : ) https://mellifera.network